Hello. My name is Paul Hayden. I am nothing in this world, and the

-Like every other visible church in existence, you
+Like every other visible church in existence, one

-have to fit in with a certain way of saying and doing things.
-You don’t
+has to fit in with a certain way of saying and doing things.
+We never

-really have fellowship in the church unless you are “one of
+really have fellowship in the church unless we are “one of

 them,” i.e. all the airs and graces, putting on